Abandoned & Little-Known Airfields:

 eventually becoming one of the AAF's largest research & development facilities.

-A 1944 aerial view of Wright Field (USAF photo) showed the field in its WW2 configuration, with 3 paved runways.
+A 1944 aerial view of Wright Field (USAF photo) showed Wright Field in its WW2 configuration, with 3 paved runways.

 and the remarks included, "Daily glider flying."